AnhDinh1401/Project_Taiwind-Traders-Sales-and-Profit-Analysis/README.md

+## Please click on "Bài thuyết trình Tailwind Trader Project.pdf" to see more details and insights from charts and reports that I created!
 ## Introduction
 ### At this project, you helped Tailwind Traders to:
 Prepare its sales data and configure its data sources.<br>